 However, if we accept the supposition that a foetus is a patient worthy of moral concern in its own right, we then logically may question whether this will infringe on important rights owed to the mother, herself a morally concernable patient, in particular in regards to decisions about treating the foetus being taken out of the mother’s hands, removing her autonomy.
 Such discussions are inevitably uncomfortable, even anathemic, but one argument that simplifies such discussion is the proposal that a foetus is only a patient because of the mother’s autonomous decision to present that foetus as a patient, requesting doctors provide care for it.
 Further to this, as with other maternal-foetal ethico-legal considerations, for example The Abortion Act,(10) the wishes of the mother must be considered above that of the moral duty owed to the foetus as a patient by the doctor.
 Importantly, the arguments discussed herein do assume that a mother will look on her foetus with the same moral responsibility with which a doctor looks on their patient; if the mother does not and has capacity (12) to make a decision that doctors would argue would damage the health of the foetus (such as smoking), there is little the doctor can in fact do out of respect for the mother’s autonomy.
+Such considerations obviate the need for discussion relating to a conflict of interest that may arise between the rights owed to the Mother and those owed to the foetus.
+Certainly in English Law although the foetus is recognised as unique organism with interests, it is importantly not equal to a person and as such it’s rights are subordinated to the rights of the mother in such discussions.
+Therefore, although it can be distasteful for clinicians, even if the mother makes a decision that seems in direct conflict with the interests of the foetus (for example refusing C-section even if it may mean foetal demise) then this decision must be respected, if no room for discussion is left and the Mother’s decision is final.